 How are you billed for Atlassian Access?

 Atlassian Access uses a different billing model from other Atlassian cloud products.
 Atlassian Access is billed per organization.
-You will only pay once per each unique billable user in your organization, regardless of the number of Atlassian cloud products they have access to.
+You will only pay once per each unique billable user in your organization, regardless of the number of Atlassian cloud products or sites they have access to.
 Only users who have access to a product supported by Atlassian Access will count towards your bill.

 Unique billable user